DemkivV/body-composition-tracking/README.md

 - Clear your stored tokens by deleting `data/authentication_token_withings.json`
 - Try the authentication flow again
 - Check browser console for detailed error messages

-### Development Issues

-- Environment variables in `.env` are only used as fallbacks during development
-- The app should work without any `.env` configuration for end users